A mistake I made: I used to feel responsible for my son's feelings, thoughts, choices

 A parent is supposed to love, protect, and support a child.
 But what does that mean?

-Like this parent telling me about his son, I didn’t know what love, protect, or support looked like.
+Like this parent telling me about his son, I didn’t know what love, protection, or support looked like.
 For example, I used to think and feel responsible for my son’s feelings, thoughts, actions, choices, wants, needs, well-being, lack of well-being, and ultimate destiny.
 I felt compelled to help solve his problems.

 That thought was a huge mistake.